-This course highlights employer's challenges, responsibilities and obligations to all key parties involved with pensions and automatic enrolment, to enable compliance within the set timeline.
+This course highlights employers' challenges, responsibilities and obligations to all parties involved with pensions and auto-enrolment, to enable compliance.

-This illuminating course explains the legal and payroll-related implications of the planning and introduction of automatic enrolment and re-enrolment for pensions, as well as highlighting why an arrangement may or may not be effective or successful.
+This illuminating course explains the legal and payroll-related implications of the planning and introduction of auto-enrolment and re-enrolment for pensions, as well as highlighting why an arrangement may or may not be effective or successful.

 You will understand your employer's responsibilities towards the various statutory bodies including HMRC, the Department for Work and Pensions and The Pensions Regulator.
 The focus is on the implications for employers and employees with particular emphasis on payroll processing and procedures.